top of page

 Tristan Russell

 Tristan is a researcher at Southern Pacific Archaeological Research in New Zealand.
 A keen photographer, Tristan is responsible for many of the photographs and drone footage presented on this website.
 He also brings his wide range of fieldwork experience to the project having excavated in the Chatham Islands, Cambodia, Guatemala, and throughout New Zealand.
 Tristan holds a BA Hons and MA from the University of Otago with a focus on archaeozoology.
+He joined excavations in 2018 and 2023.

 TR.jpg